-

 See APFT POM for Scoring the APFT and examples.

-Officers may only use an authorized elliptical or stationary bike for these cardiorespiratory endurance alternatives.
-If an officer is unable to locate an approved machine to use, they must do the run or swim cardiorespiratory endurance exercise.
-The score from the elliptical or bike is calculated by adding the number of calories burned during 12 minutes of exercise plus an offset value from the machines, and then dividing that value by the officer’s body weight in pounds.
+The score from the authorized model elliptical or bike is calculated by adding the number of calories burned during 12 minutes of exercise plus an offset value from the machines, and then dividing that value by the officer’s body weight in pounds.

 See APFT POM for List of Approved Equipment and Gender Standards Tables.